 An extremely important component of any audit process is the requirement that there be a follow-up of audit recommendations made.
 There is little benefit to an audit unless recommendations resulting from the audit are implemented.
-In order to address this issue, we have, in consultation with the City Manager, set up a formal process to follow-up on all previously issued audit reports.
+In order to address this issue, we have set up a formal process to follow-up on all previously issued audit reports.
 The resources devoted to this process have been significant.
 However, such a process will enable us to ensure that all previously approved recommendations have been implemented.